alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 Self-declaration does not create Anchor Confirmation.

+A copied source-line does not create Anchor Confirmation.

+A copied Anchor ID does not create Anchor Confirmation.

+A copied project name does not create Anchor Confirmation.

+A copied confirmation statement does not create Anchor Confirmation.

 ## Core Rule

 No official confirmation record = no confirmed anchor.

+No controlled project URL = no confirmed anchor.

 A project is foundationally anchored only when the match exists.